michal-bures/konkr_web/_posts/2023-08-14-ui-overhaul.md

 For the style of the UI elements, I definitely want to get rid of the cold, sterile blue/white UI aesthetic entirely.
 I've been experimenting with a few different ideas, and I'm going to really dive into that next weekend.
 This is not just about the level select screen, but about establishing a new style for all the existing and upcoming menu screens across the game.
 Which is to say this may take some time.
-I'll be really trying to get this right and try upgrade my UI design skills a little bit in the process.
+I'll be really trying to get this right and upgrade my UI design skills a little bit in the process.

 Expect some detailed UI mockups (possibly with an opinion poll attached) soon!